SamuelSwartzberg/flashcardifying_text_temp/inf.md

-You are in detatched HEAD state is when your HEAD is pointing directly to a commit. checking out a commit/branch moving the HEAD to that commit/branch head. the command to check out a commit/branch head is `git checkout`.
+You are in detatched HEAD state is when your HEAD is pointing directly to a commit. checking out a commit/branch moving the HEAD to that commit/branch head. the command to check out a commit/branch head is `git checkout`. the newer porcelain command to check out a branch head is `git switch`. the HEAD is implemeted by storing the hash of the commit or the file for the branch header (i.e. refs/head/whatever) we're pointing to in .git/HEAD
+HEAD may also often be used as a keyword for git commands.

 #### repository